Yandex Cloud

 Additional settingsAdditional settings

 You can limit data export from charts based on this connection.
 To do this, click at the top right and uncheck Allow data export.
-With this option disabled, the charts will no longer display the export data option in their menu.
+With this option disabled, for charts based on the respective connection, the export data option will not be available in their menu.
 However, you will still be able to copy chart data and take screenshots.

 LimitationsLimitations